fidor/fidor_starter_kits/starter_kits/php_oauth_plain/README.md

-# Plain PHP Login - Example
+# Plain PHP oAuth Example

 A single view that demonstrates the Fidor API OAuth login flow and how to get an access token.